-Why Spam Emails Are a Threat
+Why Spam Emails Are a Threat to Cybersecurity

 Spam emails are much more than just an annoyance.
 A spam email is a form of unsolicited bulk messages sent over the internet with no consideration for its recipients.
 Spam emails can appear to originate from friends or organizations but, in fact, are fake and malicious in nature.

 The most common form of spam email is a phishing scam.
 This scam attempts to steal personal information such as social security numbers, usernames and passwords.
 The emails may appear to be from your bank, credit card company, employer company, or other big name brand companies (i.e. Apple, Amazon, Microsoft, Google, etc).